Toalaah/kube-vault-login/README.md

 ## Installation

-You can grab pre-build binaries from this project's release.
+You can grab prebuilt binaries from this project's release.

 > [!NOTE]
 > If you choose to manually install, e.g. via `go install`, you will need to